Seiya Suzuki Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- In his last outing on Saturday against the Oakland Athletics, the left-hander tossed six innings, giving up two earned runs while surrendering six hits.
+- In his last outing on Thursday, July 6 against the Texas Rangers, the righty went four innings, allowing three earned runs while surrendering seven hits.

-- The 34-year-old has put together a 2.73 ERA and 10.3 strikeouts per nine innings across 10 games this season, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.